Dev-git-code/DotNet-API/readme.md

 - **Database Operations:**
   - MS SQL Server used for database management.
   - Includes stored procedures for efficient database operations.
+  - Used Dynamic Parameters to prevent from SQL Injection.

 ## Prerequisites